Justinfungi/Resume/Opencv_face_Recognition_model/README.md

 # OpenCV Project
-waiting for development
+##waiting for development
-to detect cats, dogs, or other animals faces using real-time camera
+to detect cats, dogs, or other animals faces<br>
+using real-time camera